How accurate is

 Two independent peer-reviewed studies validate xAID's accuracy claims.
 Traditional teleradiology and narrow AI overlays offer no equivalent published clinical evidence

-Start a free 5-study pilotIn a peer-reviewed study published in Polish Radiology (2025), xAID achieved 92.2% pooled sensitivity and 95.6% specificity across 9 pathology categories in emergency chest CT — compared to 58.3% and 80.6% respectively for radiologists reviewing scans without AI assistance
+In a peer-reviewed study published in the Polish Journal of Radiology (2025), xAID achieved 92.2% pooled sensitivity and 95.6% specificity across 9 pathology categories in emergency chest CT — compared to 58.3% and 80.6% respectively for radiologists reviewing scans without AI assistance

 Published evidence suggests AI-assisted reading reduces missed findings rather than increasing them.
-In the Polish Radiology study, AI outperformed unaided radiologists in detecting coronary calcifications, pulmonary artery dilatation, and vertebral fractures.
+In the Polish Journal of Radiology study, AI outperformed unaided radiologists in detecting coronary calcifications, pulmonary artery dilatation, and vertebral fractures.
 Every xAID report also receives radiologist review before delivery

 xAID's core model is a Swin transformer-based foundation model with input resolution up to 256³ voxels.
 A second AI verification layer independently reviews findings before radiologist sign-off.
 The combined approach achieves a macro F1 score of 0.86 across clinically relevant pathologies